JulianHe1991/Flatiron_Project1_Microsoft/README.md

 ![](https://media.giphy.com/media/dxgEz5tWSRMk1tsyrt/giphy.gif)
 ## **Business Understanding**
 Industry stakeholders: Investors, Movie studios, producers and actors, distributors such as streaming platform, marketing firm, and audiences. <br>
 The movie making industry is highly competitive.
 For Microsoft to break into this market, it is essential to identify key aspects of successful movie and learn from these cases.
+Our goal is to help Microsoft Studio to pinpoint these key areas and form an actionable recommendation on its movie debut.

 ## **Data Understanding**
 The data we used in this project are from Movie Box Gross, Movie Budget, Tomato Movie, and IMDB database.
 - **Movie Box Gross** provides movie titles, studios, domestic and foreign gross numbers.